abamakbar07/studio/NEXT_DEVELOPMENT.md

 *   **Robust Session Management:**
     *   Implement a more comprehensive session management solution (e.g., `next-auth` with JWTs, refresh tokens, and secure cookie handling) to replace or augment the current basic cookie system.
 *   **Project-Scoped Firebase Security Rules:**
-    *   Conduct a thorough review and strengthening of Firebase Security Rules for Firestore to ensure least-privilege access.
+    *   Conduct a thorough review and strengthening of Firebase Security Rules for Firestore to ensure least-privilege access. **[Initial rules conceptualized for STO Projects, needs full implementation and testing]**
     *   Rules must be **project-aware**, ensuring users (Super Users and Admin Users) can only access data related to projects they own or are assigned to.
     *   Define data ownership clearly: Super User owns STO Projects; Admin Users are assigned to projects.
 *   **Input Validation & Sanitization:**
     *   Implement comprehensive server-side and client-side input validation and sanitization for all user inputs, API requests, and forms to prevent XSS, injection attacks, and other vulnerabilities.
-This is especially important for data related to stock counts and SOH uploads *within specific projects*.
+This is especially important for data related to stock counts and SOH uploads *within specific projects*. **[Basic validation implemented for STO Project creation/update]**
 *   **API Rate Limiting & Security Headers:**
     *   Implement rate limiting on critical API endpoints (e.g., login, registration, data upload, project creation).
     *   Add security headers (e.g., Content Security Policy (CSP), HTTP Strict Transport Security (HSTS), X-Frame-Options).